idena-network/idena-docs/docs/wp/technology.md

 ### Flip distribution

-Flips are distributed randomly, but with two important exceptions: Identities are not permitted to solve flips created by themselves.
+Flips are distributed randomly within each shard, with one important exception: identities are not permitted to solve flips created by themselves.

-As the network grows, the number of people solving the same flip goes down: In a network of 10,000 users, only two different participants will have the same flip to solve.
-When the network reaches 30,000 users, one single flip will appear in a validation session of only one participant.

 ### Flip keywords